Realizations of non-commutative rational functions around a matrix centre, II: The lost-abbey conditions: Introduction

 whenever $\cR$ is a minimal realization of $\fR$, centred at a point from $dom_s(\fR)$. \end{introthm} In the next paper \cite{PV3}, we will use the theory of realizations with a matrix centre developed in \cite{PV1} and in the present paper, to characterize explicitly the ring of rational nc generalized power series with matrix centre $\ul{Y}$.
 More precisely, we will establish a generalization of the Fliess-Kronecker theorem in which the characterization is given in terms of two conditions: the $\cL\cA$ conditions and a finiteness condition on the rank of an infinite Hankel matrix.

 As part of the tools we will construct a functional model and use it to provide a different one step proof (based on Hankel realizations, see \cite{KAF} for the classical case and \cite{BGM1} for the scalar nc case) for the existence of a (minimal) realization formula for nc rational functions, without using synthesis.
 Furthermore, we present an explicit construction of the free skew field $\KK\plangle\ul{x}\prangle$, with a self-contained proof that it is the universal skew field of fractions of the ring of nc polynomials. \\\\ \textbf{Acknowledgments.} The authors would like to thank Dmitry Kalyuzhnyi-Verbovetskyi, Roland Speicher, and Juri Vol\v{c}i\v{c} for their helpful comments and discussions.
 A special gratitude is due to Igor Klep and Juri Vol\v{c}i\v{c} for the details of Example \ref{ex:10Nov19a}.
 The idea of developing realization theory around a matrix point, along the lines presented here, was first explored by the second author at a talk at MFO workshop on free probability theory in 2015 (\cite{KV2}); the second author would like to thank MFO and the workshop organizers for their hospitality.
+Finally, we would like to thank the anonymous referee for helpful comment.